 MLS (Major League Soccer): If a substance is banned by the US Anti-Doping Agency or FIFA, it is banned by the league.
 Following WADA guidelines, use of CBD is allowed, but THC is not.

-NBA (National Basketball League): Cannabis (CBD and THC) is one of many substances banned by the NBA/NBPA Anti-drug Program.
-If a player tests positive for THC, he must comply with subsequent testing and may be required to seek treatment.
-What is not clear is whether hemp-derived CBD would trigger a suspension.
-Players are randomly tested four times a year and must not exceed the THC threshold of 15ng/ml.
-If a player consumed hemp-derived CBD oil with less than 0.3% THC and less than 15ng/ml of THC, it is not clear whether they might be suspended or not.
+NBA (National Basketball League): Cannabis (CBD and THC) is one of many substances banned by the NBA/NBPA Anti-drug Program, but did not test players during the 2020-2021 season for cannabis.
+In the past, if a player tested positive for THC, he had to comply with subsequent testing and may be required to seek treatment.
+What remains unclear is whether hemp-derived CBD would trigger a suspension.
+Prior to 2020, players were randomly tested four times a year and could not exceed the THC threshold of 15ng/ml.

 NHL (National Hockey League): The NHL essentially has two drug policies.
 The first is the performance enhancing drug policy which bans drugs such as stimulants, growth hormones, anabolic agents and drugs that are considered to give players an advantage.
 The second is the SABH program (Substance Abuse and Behavioral Health).
 This program was designed for the specific purpose of dealing with issues of substance abuse for players in a confidential manner.
 If they determine a player’s drug test features “abnormally high levels” of THC, they will contact the player, recommend they enter the SABH, in which they’ll develop an individualized treatment plan, but they are not forced to go.